What is an Endowment?

 What Are the Advantages to an Endowment?

 Nonprofits often think only about the current fiscal year and are constantly uncertain about their ability to pay for future programs.
 The endowment reduces our vulnerability to economic crisis and ensures the continuation of our organization's ability to fund our programs.
-Contributing to an endowment means that you have the option of giving a gift that keeps on giving well into the future.
+Contributing to an endowment means that you have the option of giving a gift in perpetuity.